Review of our two-week stay at Sandals resort in Grenada, in May/June 2019.

 - Southern Comfort.
 Pretty reef.
 Tiny octopus, Spotted moray, Cowfish, lots of shrimps.

 I didn't see much of the big stuff this year: just one fleeting glimpse of a turtle, and no sharks or stingrays or eagle rays at all.
 Disappointing.
 To be fair, the dive centre do run trips to wrecks on the wilder, rougher Atlantic side of the island, where sharks and rays are almost guaranteed - but you have to pay US$100 pp for these early-morning dives.

-Lots of photos of fish and wrecks under the "Photos" tab.
+Lots of photos of fish and wrecks in the "Photos" section below.

 Here's seven pages of photos, with about ten to fifteen photos per page, totalling about five to ten Megabytes per page.

 Another marvellous stay at Sandals Grenada – great food, good beach, nice room, charming staff, good diving.
 Virgin Atlantic’s Premium Economy service got the thumbs up from us.
 The boat trips we booked were well-run and good fun, but only go on the Grenadines trip if you're a good sailor.

 Would we come to Sandals Grenada again?
 Almost certainly, but we’re torn between here and the Grand St Lucian…